thermalogic/Practices/P5/README.md

  │   │    │
  │   │    |── <bin>: *.exe, *.dll
  │   │    |
- │   │    |── <cpp>: *.c,*.cpp, *.h
+ │   │    |── <src>: *.c,*.cpp, *.h
  │   │    |
- │   │    │── makefile: makefile for building exe with the source code of Eq(31) and it's caller │   │    │
+ │   │    │── makefile:  building exe with multi-source files: the function code and it's caller code │   │    │
- │   │    │── makefile-dll: makefile for building shared library
+ │   │    │── makefile-dll:  building the shared library
  │   │    │
- │   │    │── makefile-exe: makefile for building exe using shared librariy
+ │   │    │── makefile-exe: building exe to use the shared library
  │   │
 ```